Latest News

 Stocks are aiming for record highs with the US shutdown about to end

-The world stock market was looking to return to record levels on Thursday, following the end of the largest government shutdown in history.
-Meanwhile, the Japanese yen, which is under increasing pressure due its devaluation against the euro and the dollar has reached a new record low.
+The world stock market was looking to return to record levels on Thursday, following the end of the U.S. shutdown which is the longest ever recorded.
+Meanwhile, the Japanese yen, under pressure from the US dollar and the euro hit record lows.

-The STOXX 600 index in Europe made a steady debut with a nearly 1% increase from France's CAC 40, pushing both indexes up to their all-time highs and offsetting the more than 4% drop from German engineering giant
+The STOXX 600 index in Europe had a difficult day.
+A near 1% increase from France's CAC 40 pushed both indexes up to their highest levels before profit-taking and a 5% drop by German engineering giant Siemens brought it down.

-The U.S. Stock Futures fluctuated from a slight negative to a 0.2% gain, but MSCI's 47 country All World Index was on track for its fourth daily gain in steadfastness as it drew to within four points of the October high.
+The U.S. Stock Futures fluctuated from a slight negative to a 0.2% gain, but the 47-country MSCI All World Index still held on to hope of achieving a fourth daily gain.

-In the Oval Office, President Donald Trump on Wednesday signed the bill that ended the shutdown of the federal government.
-Next week, we should start receiving delayed economic data.
-The first data to be released could be October's payrolls, with the focus being on whether the figures will confirm private surveys which have indicated a softening of the job market.
-Michael Metcalfe of State Street Global Markets said that they were waiting for data fog to clear.
-However, the PriceStats data shows that inflation has been rolling over, so the jobs data will drive risk sentiment.
+Next week, we can expect to see the first delayed economic data.
+The first data to be released could be October's payrolls, with the focus being on whether the figures will confirm recent surveys which have indicated a softening of the job market.
+Michael Metcalfe, State Street Global Markets, said that they were waiting for data fog to clear.
+However, the PriceStats data shows that inflation has rolled over, so the jobs data will drive risk sentiment.

 SQUEEZED JEN

-The country's Finance Minister had reminded traders the day before that the government closely monitored the currency.
-The Nikkei closed 0.4% higher and the Topix index reached a new high, as investors moved their portfolios away from artificial intelligence companies to invest in other sectors of the economy.
+The Nikkei closed at a record high of 0.4%, while the Topix index reached a new all-time level as investors moved their portfolios away from the most frothy artificial intelligence companies to purchase exposure to other sectors of the economy.

-There is still debate over whether the BoJ tightens rates by year's end.
+There is still debate over whether the BoJ tightens rates by the end of this year.
 "Our inclination would be that they will but there's a strong narrative in the market that will prove hard to break, that policy settings will encourage an even weaker yen," State Street’s Metcalfe said.

 OIL SPILLS